Properties of Green Privet Hedging Plants.

 The Leaves of a green beech plant are oval in shape, pointed at the tip and lime green in colour.
 The more mature plants develop creamy white flowers in Summer months.
 They grow well in any reasonably well drained soil type thus making privet hedges a popular choice with the Irish gardener.

-The stand out properties of a privet hedge are it’s hardy robust nature and that it can be easily pruned.
-Pruning a privet hedge will encourage the hedge to become thicker and fuller, providing a more dense coverage.
+The stand out properties of these green privet hedging plants are their hardy and robust nature and that a privet hedge can be easily pruned.
+Pruning will actually encourage the hedge to become thicker and fuller, providing a more dense coverage.

 An attractive addition of native trees mixed in through the beech hedge enhances the overall aesthetic of hedging in the garden.
 Native trees such as Oak, Silver Birch, Green Beech Trees, Lime Trees or even Native Cherry Blossom trees can add depth and volume to a young privet hedge.